 While moving from basics to the advanced level programming, you need to be well aware on how to avoid the traps and pitfalls of the programming language, in this book, Joshua Bloch goes an extra mile to uncover program’s behavior to make you understand what to avoid.

 Java Puzzlers – the book also features a very quick reference catalog towards the end that lists traps and pitfalls and a quick taxonomy for future reference.
 Understanding the puzzles in the book ensures that one doesn’t fall prey to the obscure or counterintuitive behaviors of the language that are tough to avoid even for the experienced developers.
-This book easily qualifies to be one of the best java programming book for advanced level developers.
+This book easily qualifies to be one of the best java programming books for advanced level developers.

 Talking about the best Java books – this is another great book by the bestselling programming author “Herb Schildt” and has the compilation of the entire Java language, including its syntax, keywords, and fundamental programming principles, as well as significant portions of the Java API library.
 It has got the best compilation of various aspects related to Java to let you be at that mastered level.
 It explains everything in detail, starting from how to develop, compile, debug, and run Java programs.

 It describes new Java SE 8 features such as lambda expressions, the stream library, and the default interface method in detail.
-It includes data types, variables, arrays, control statements, method overloading and overriding, interface and packages, multithread programming, Java FX, JavaBeans and much more to enhance your level of knowledge in the field of Java.
+It includes data types, variables, arrays, control statements, method overloading, and overriding, interface and packages, multithread programming, Java FX, JavaBeans and much more to enhance your level of knowledge in the field of Java.

 The wait is over and here is the book from Kathy Sierra and Bert Bates for everyone who plans to clear the OCA JAVA SE8 Certification (Exams 1z0-808), the book presents up to date guides on every topic required for Java SE 8 Programmer 1 exam.